The 'Yes, And ...' Rule for Retirement

 Most research and retirement experts agree on two things: you can’t simply wing retirement.
 But you also can’t expect it to go exactly as planned.

-It closely mirrors a core principle from improvisational comedy known as the "Yes, and…" rule, born on stages like Chicago’s Second City.
-Performers accept what’s introduced ("yes") and then build on it ("and"), rather than shutting ideas down or trying to control the outcome.
+It closely mirrors a core principle from improvisational comedy known as the "Yes, and …" rule, born on stages such as Chicago’s Second City.
+Performers accept what’s introduced ("yes"), then build on it ("and"), rather than shutting ideas down or trying to control the outcome.
 Together, they keep the story alive instead of shutting it down.

-Applied to retirement, the idea is simple: accept what happens, and then adjust intentionally.
+Applied to retirement, the idea is simple: Accept what happens, then adjust intentionally.

 That might look like: